anaykrishna/anaykrishna/README.md

 ExPOS (Exponential Operating System) is a personal project that I am working on as part of my semester project to create an operating system called **MyExpos OS**.
 This is an open-source project aimed at understanding and implementing core operating system concepts such as process management, memory management, file systems, and system calls.

 The repository contains the codebase for the kernel, basic system utilities, and the architecture behind MyExpos OS.
-It is built from scratch using C and assembly, and can be emulated using QEMU or Bochs.

 ## Key Features
 - Basic kernel development (process scheduling, interrupts, system calls)